25+ Foods That Are Gray

 Baobab fruit, also known as monkey bread of Africa or cream of tartar, is a fruit of the baobab tree that originates in the African continent and Southwest Asia.

 The fruit is velvet-covered, gray, and gourd-like.
-It is a huge egg-shaped capsule with a woody covering filled with a fleshy pulp.
-The pulp dries, hardens, and fragments into pieces appearing like chunks of powdery dry bread.
+It is a huge egg-shaped capsule with a woody covering and a fleshy pulp.
+The pulp dries, hardens, and fragments into pieces, appearing like chunks of powdery dry bread.
 The seeds are hard, black/brown, and kidney-shaped.

-The baobab fruit pulp is used for making drinks or as a food additive when dried.
+When dried, the baobab fruit pulp is used for making drinks or as a food additive.
 Dried baobab fruits are also approved by the European Commission and the United States Food and Drug Administration as a novel food ingredient, meaning it doesn’t have a long history of being used for human consumption.
 The seeds can be consumed raw, processed, or roasted.

 Baobab fruit is rich in minerals and vitamins.
 Its seeds contain all eight essential amino acids and are rich in vitamin C, potassium, phosphorus, and carbohydrates.